JerBouma/FinanceToolkit/README.md

 > **Partial Derivative**

 The partial derivative is the rate of change of the option price with respect to the strike price.
-The partial derivative is used in the Breeden -Litzenberger theorem is used for risk -neutral valuation and was developed by Fischer Black and Robert Litzenberger in 1978.
-The theorem states that the price of any derivative security can be calculated by finding the expected value of the derivative under a risk -neutral measure.
-The theorem is based on the Black -Scholes model and the assumption that the underlying asset follows a lognormal distribution.
+The partial derivative is used in the Breeden-Litzenberger theorem is used for risk-neutral valuation and was developed by Fischer Black and Robert Litzenberger in 1978.
+The theorem states that the price of any derivative security can be calculated by finding the expected value of the derivative under a risk-neutral measure.
+The theorem is based on the Black-Scholes model and the assumption that the underlying asset follows a lognormal distribution.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/options#get_partial_derivative).

 </details>